-We will provide professional advice on developing policy working with the Scottish Government, the Registrar for Independent Schools, other agencies and local and national partners particularly in relation to child protection, Prevent, Child Sexual Exploitation, and by contributing to the Scottish Child Abuse Inquiry to develop strategies that are designed to prevent and/or reduce the risk of abuse from occurring.
+We provide professional advice on developing policy, working with the Scottish Government, the Registrar for Independent Schools, other agencies and local and national partners to develop strategies that are designed to prevent and/or reduce the risk of abuse from occurring.

-We will deliver on our statutory duties in relation to Corporate Parenting towards care experienced children and young people.
+We deliver on our statutory duties in relation to Corporate Parenting towards care experienced children and young people.